• Recipes

 Instructions

-• Spread each bread slice with vegan butter or margarine.
+• Spread each bread slice with your choice of spread.

 • There are two ways the cake sprinkles can be added.